jacopo-priori/Emissions_Estimation/README.md

-Model used to predict emissions reduction of REDD+ projects \n (Reducing emissions from deforestation and forest degradation in developing countries)
+Model used to predict emissions reduction of REDD+ projects

+(Reducing emissions from deforestation and forest degradation in developing countries)